Jacqueline Leonard: Early life

-Leonard was born in Blackpool, Lancashire, England.
 She grew up near Bathgate and Falkirk.
-She was a pupil at Greenlands High School in Blackpool.
 Leonard trained at the London Academy of Music and Dramatic Art and was the winner of the Michael Warre Award for Best Actress in 1988.

 Career

 Leonard has been appearing on British television since the early 1990s.
 She has had roles in May to December in 1992, A Time to Dance in 1992, Inspector Morse in 1993 and Peak Practice 1993 to 1996, where she played Sarah Preston for four series.
-Following this she was cast as Lorraine Wicks in the BBC soap opera EastEnders, a role she played from 1996 to 1997.
+Following this, she was cast as Lorraine Wicks in the BBC soap opera EastEnders, a role she played from 1996 to 1997.
 She took a year off work when she left EastEnders to move from London to Lancashire and care for her sick mother.